DieterVoegels/KMeans_Clustering/README.md

   means[0] = pixels[distribution(generator)];

-//for eachother mean, find the pixel that is the farthest from the other means for (int i = 1; i < maxClusters; i++)
+//for each other mean, find the pixel that is the farthest from the other means for (int i = 1; i < maxClusters; i++)
 {
   //farthest average distance and pixel